-“In this Quarantining period, I started to read the Bengali meaning of the Holy Quran and some other basic rules of prayers, to make this quarantine useful,” actor Imon told his fans during a Q&A in YouTube.
+"In this Quarantining period, I started to read the Bengali meaning of the Holy Quran and some other basic rules of prayers, to make this quarantine useful," actor Imon told his fans during a Q and A in YouTube.

 Although the deadly pandemic known as COVID-19 has been affecting the lives of people with a massive socio-economic crisis in Bangladesh, things like carbon-neutral air, a lower ratio of crime since independence and this rekindling bond with religion - these are becoming some of the ironical 'feel-good' aspects of Coronavirus in the country.

 The fast-moving omicron variant may cause less severe disease on avera ...

 AT and T and Verizon will delay launching new wireless service near ke ...